Rubiksman78/MonikA.I/README.md

 - Speak without scripted text with Monika using the latest chatbots from Character AI or Pygmalion AI
 - Hear Monika speak with a Text to Speech module using extracts of voiced dialogues

-## :star2: NEW MODELS: Pygmalion chatbots are now available !
+## :star2: Pygmalion chatbots available !

 Be sure to follow the instructions [here](../../wiki/Install-Pygmalion-locally) to use it.